courtlin-qima/sample-app-aoai-chatGPT/README.md

 ### Configuring vector search
 When using your own data with a vector index, ensure these settings are configured on your app:
 - `AZURE_SEARCH_QUERY_TYPE`: can be `vector`, `vectorSimpleHybrid`, or `vectorSemanticHybrid`,
-- `AZURE_OPENAI_EMBEDDING_NAME`: the name of your Ada (text-embedding-ada-002) model deployment on your Azure OpenAI resource.
 - `AZURE_SEARCH_VECTOR_COLUMNS`: the vector columns in your index to use when searching.
 Join them with `|` like `contentVector|titleVector`.

 ### Changing Citation Display